metashock/Hexdump/README.md

 ___
 ### Manually download and install files

-Instead, you can just download the package from http://www.metashock.de/pear and put into a folder listed in your `include_path`.
+Alternatively, you can just download the package from http://www.metashock.de/pear and put into a folder listed in your `include_path`.
 Please refer to the php.net [documentation](http://php.net/manual/en/ini.core.php#ini.include-path) of the `include_path` directive.

 ## Documentation

 Before using the `hexdump()` function you'll have to include Hexdump.php.
-If you followed the installation instructions you won't worry where the file is located in your classpath.
+If you followed the installation instructions you don't need to worry about where the file is located in your classpath.
 Type:

 ```php
 require_once 'Hexdump.php';
 ```

-If the `require_once` fails, something went wrong with the installation.
+If `require_once` fails, something went wrong with the installation.

 ___
 ### hello world